Joey Boots, known for his catch phrase, “Baba Booey” on the Howard Stern show, has died.

 According US Magazine, Boots was found dead in his apartment in the Bronx, New York at 9:45 p.m. on December 23.
 Police responded to the apartment building and found his body, said US.

-The cause of death was still under investigation by the medical examiner’s office, but it was believed Boots died of natural causes, and he suffered from diabetes, said Page Six.
+The cause of death was previously believed to be natural causes because Boots suffered from diabetes, said Page Six.
 There was no apparent trauma to his body, said Fox 8, but a police statement said he was found unresponsive.

 Page Six said High Pitch Erik, who was another personality on the Howard Stern Show, had grown concerned when he couldn’t reach Boots and found Boots “sitting in front of his computer.”